prochazkaml/game-and-watch-bootloader/README.md

 The program which is loaded onto the G&W when the button on the GWLoader is pressed.

+## Credits

-The code is based on [game-and-watch-base](https://github.com/ghidraninja/game-and-watch-base) and uses parts of [game-and-watch-flashloader](https://github.com/ghidraninja/game-and-watch-flashloader).
+The code is based on [game-and-watch-base](https://github.com/ghidraninja/game-and-watch-base).
+Internal flash writing routine based on an [example project from STM32CubeH7](https://github.com/STMicroelectronics/STM32CubeH7/tree/master/Projects/STM32H7B3I-DK/Examples/FLASH/FLASH_EraseProgram).
+External flash writing routine based on the [game-and-watch-flashloader](https://github.com/ghidraninja/game-and-watch-flashloader).

 ## What is the GWLoader?